 Proving immigration status in the UK

-EU, EEA and Swiss citizens can use an online service to view their immigration status and to prove their status to others.
+EU, EEA and Swiss citizens should use the online service to view their immigration status and to prove their status to others.